 When explaining a piece of art in words (especially one's own), it seems inevitable that it will sound vague.
-As Nabokov admitted when asked for an explanation about the origins of his work and he had to rely on terms like 'interaction of inspiration' and 'combination': "that sounds like being a conjurer explaining one trick by performing another" (Nabokov, 1956).
-In this essay, I have tried to show what was of importance to get to a form and capture long-term complex ideas in a shape that can be observed for a brief moment.
-In the end, the form itself and what it evokes is what matters.
+As Nabokov admitted when asked for an explanation about the origins of his work and why he had to rely on terms like 'interaction of inspiration' and 'combination': "that sounds like being a conjurer explaining one trick by performing another" (Nabokov, 1956).
+In this essay, I have tried to show the importance of form and capture long-term complex ideas in a shape that can be observed for a brief moment.
+In the end, the form and what it evokes is what matters.